awesome-algorand/awesome-algorand/.github/docs/Swift-Algorand-Sdk.md

+> This resource is auto indexed by AwesomeAlgo, all credits to Swift-Algorand-Sdk, for more details refer to https://github.com/Jesulonimi21/Swift-Algorand-Sdk

+---

 # Swift Algorand SDK

 This is a swift sdk that allows interaction with the algorand blockchain.
 It also supports interecting with the V2 indexer and Algo Apis